Note: Find information on How to Record Invoice Factoring Transactions on QuickBooks here.

 This blog post is designed to aid with the appropriate accounting treatment related to the factoring of receivables with recourse between a Factoring Company (a.k.a Factor) and Your Business.

-• In Step Two we have the accounting treatment related to the associated factoring fees and sales discounts taken by customers for timely payments to you, for example, the 2% discount taken when bills are paid within 10 days of the invoice date.
+- In Step Two, we have the accounting treatment related to the associated factoring fees and sales discounts taken by customers for timely payments to you, for example, the 2% discount taken when bills are paid within ten days of the invoice date.

-Note: Please be aware this example is basic and does not go into all of the transactions that impact the asset account on your business’s books, “ Due from Factor”.
-However, this step by step example will provide you with a solid starting point that your accountant or QuickBooks professional can use to appropriately record the transactions associated with invoice factoring in today’s world.
+Note: Please be aware this example is basic and does not go into all of the transactions that impact the asset account on your business’s books, “ Due from Factor.”
+However, this step-by-step example will provide a solid starting point that your accountant or QuickBooks professional can use to record the transactions associated with invoice factoring appropriately.

-Let us pretend Your Business has $100,000 of accounts receivables outstanding and needs cash to start a new project, make payroll, increase working capital, etc., etc.
+Let us pretend your business has $100,000 of accounts receivables outstanding and needs cash to start a new project, make payroll, increase working capital, etc.

-As a result of your cash needs the decision is made to sell your receivables or commonly known as factor your receivables with a Factoring Company.
+As a result of your cash needs, the decision is made to sell your receivables, commonly known as factoring your receivables, with a factoring company.

-As part of the contract made between Your Business and the Factor you agree to the following.
+You agree to the following as part of the contract between Your Business and the Factor.

-• In the process of collecting cash, the Factoring Company acknowledges sales discounts but charges the cost of acknowledged sales discounts to the asset account, “Due from Factor”.
+- In collecting cash, the Factoring Company acknowledges sales discounts but charges the cost of acknowledged sales discounts to the asset account, “Due from Factor.”

 Here Are This Example’s Assumptions: